-- … and distance on the inside.”
+- … and distance on the inside.
 They should also keep the maximum practicable distance from the patient for as long as the patient can take care of him- or herself.
 This means being in different rooms, sleeping in different beds, eating separately, using different dishes and towels, and when possible, using different bathrooms.
-We know, it’s weird and sometimes heartbreakingly hard.
+(If that’s not possible, at least keep contaminated toilettries like the patient’s toothbruh in a separate space such as the patient’s room for now.)
+We know, distancing in your own home and possibly from your own family, is weird and sometimes heartbreakingly hard.
 But this is a potentially lethal disease and the people close to you will (hopefully) understand.

 - Clean the kitchen faucet.
 Regularly clean all frequently touched surfaces (doorknobs, light switches, table surfaces, keyboards, phones, toilet handles if in shared bathrooms, kitchen faucet handles if in shared kitchens – you get the idea) with a regular household cleaner (e.g., Lysol, Windex), hydrogen peroxide solution, or diluted bleach (10 ml / 2 tsp bleach with half a liter / 2 cups of water; carefully washing measurement tools before reuse).
 You can put that solution in a disused plant sprayer or cleaner spray bottle.
 Give the cleaner a minute to work on surfaces before wiping it dry.

 - Consider PPE.
 Your housemates might want to wear masks indoors, too.
 When they handle your trash or laundry, disposable gloves are also a good idea.